Gemstones, Jewellery, Luxury and Lifestyle

 We enable businesses to implement standards through the design of practicable toolkits and management instruments.
 These are analysed and tested in multiple environments to ensure they are robust and ready to use.
 We also support businesses preparing for audits.

-Kering, LVMH , Swarovski , Bulgari, Tiffany , Gemfields and Muzo Coloured Gemstone Working Group- We established a framework and guidance for environmental, health and safety, business integrity and social best practices for the coloured gemstone supply chain from producer to retail, including artisanal and small enterprises in the mining and cutting and polishing industries – in order to avoid duplication and contribute to industry efforts, based on the RJC Code of Practices;
+Bulgari, Cartier, Gemfields, Kering, LVMH, Muzo, Swarovski, Tiffany and Van Cleef Arpels - The Coloured Gemstones Working Group.
+We have established a framework and guidance for environmental, health and safety, business integrity and social best practices for the coloured gemstone supply chain from producer to retail, including artisanal and small enterprises in the mining and cutting and polishing industries.
+In order to avoid duplication of effort, and to contribute to industry efforts, this framework is based on the RJC Code of Practices.
+It comprises:

 - a practical due diligence (assessment) tool for the industry that is applicable to different tiers in the supply chain and for different business activities;